 About Jeff

 I'm Jeff.
-For more than 20 years my job has been international tax: serving multinational groups on cross-border investment structures, group reorganizations, transfer pricing, and in recent years the hottest topic in the field, the OECD Pillar Two / GloBE global minimum tax.
+For more than 20 years my job has been international tax: serving multinational groups on cross-border investment structures, group reorganizations, and in recent years the hottest topic in tax, the OECD Pillar Two global minimum tax.

 I have also invested in US stocks for years, holding twenty-plus individual names and ETFs.
 My habit when a 10-K lands differs from most investors: they go to EPS first, I turn to the income tax footnote.
 A one percentage point move in the effective tax rate often says more about earnings and valuation than whatever narrative the market is trading that week.

 The third pillar is AI and automation.
-I pull SEC EDGAR and market data with Python, deep-read filings and regulations with AI tools, and run a multi-source verification protocol that keeps AI hallucination out of the output.
+I apply professional judgment to decide the key next step, then direct AI to generate the code (Python) that pulls SEC EDGAR and market data, deep-read filings and regulations with AI tools, and run a multi-source verification protocol that keeps AI hallucination out of the output.
+The code is AI-generated; the value is my judgment.
 With the research workflow automated, one person can produce close to team-level work.
+For what this looks like in practice, I wrote up a hands-on case.

 Background